-- A grade point average of at least 3.5 for 180.301-302 and the senior thesis (weighed at 3 credits)
+- A GPA of at least 3.5 for 180.301-302 and the senior thesis (weighed at 3 credits).

 Max Hochschild Award

-This award goes to a graduating senior with exceptional academic performance and proficiency in Economics.
-The Department issues this award to up to two outstanding students each year.
+This award goes to a graduating senior with exceptional academic performance and proficiency in economics.
+The department issues this award to up to two outstanding students each year.